santipabWannakiri/application-observability/README.md

 >4.
 Metrics may lack detailed information compared to logging, limiting the depth of insights available for thorough analysis and investigation.

 #### Tools for Metrics
+Unlike logging, where ELK readily comes to mind, metrics offer a plethora of tool choices.
+Notably, Prometheus and Zabbix are frequently recommended for centralized metric implementations.

 ### POC project